JNCressey/JNCressey.github.io/blogs/osrswiki/recipesteps/recipesteps.md

 * the materials and product
 * the time it takes to perform (measure in game ticks)
 * the experience reward
-* the tools and facilities, if it was required
+* the tools and facilities, if required

 For the information that wasn't about items, I placed them in a row that separated the materials from the product.
 I didn't want to put each part of that information as separate columns, as that would take up a lot of horizontal width.